 Developing healthy sleep habits may help you stay healthier and safer.

-“Even short-term sleep deprivation, like one or two nights has significant impact on daytime cognitive function and on personality,” Vitiello says.
+“Even short-term sleep deprivation, like one or two nights, has a significant impact on daytime cognitive function and on personality,” Vitiello says.
 “Decision-making, vigilance and problem-solving become more difficult, and people become more irritable and potentially more depressed or more anxious.”
 Reaction time also suffers.
 These impairments can put you at higher risk for trips and falls, car accidents and more.

-Getting the sleep you need is as important to your health as good nutrition and exercising.
+Getting the sleep you need is as important to your health as good nutrition and exercise.
 “One way to age as optimally as you can is to ensure that you get the best sleep you can,” Vitiello concludes.

 Don’t disregard professional medical advice, or delay seeking it, because of what you read here.
 This information is not intended as a substitute for professional consultation, diagnosis or treatment; it is provided “as is” without any representations or warranties, express or implied.
 Always consult a healthcare provider if you have specific questions about any medical matter, and seek professional attention immediately if you think you or someone in your care may be experiencing a healthcare condition or medical emergency.